Dressing the bride: preparing marketing for a Series A

 That is not a wide window.
 If you have not yet structured your marketing, every week counts.
 For a detailed view of what the board expects from marketing during a fundraise, read Beyond the deck: building board-level marketing operations.

-Ready to make your marketing Series A ready? iytro works with scale-ups to structure their growth engine before due diligence: positioning, dashboard, brand assets, and go-to-market alignment.
-Let's talk.
+Ready to make your marketing Series A ready?
+Talk to iytro to structure your growth engine before due diligence opens, or explore the iytro part-time CMO model directly.